 BARI – everything you need to know about the capital of Puglia (Apulia): www.freestyletraveling.com/bari-regional-capital-puglia-italy

 TORRE AMARE – a small, quiet town 30 minutes from Bari by bus (No. 12 or 12/).

-ALBEROBELLO – famous worldwide for Trulli and folk architecture.
+Alberobello – famous worldwide for Trulli and folk architecture.
+It’s one of the most unique things you’ll see in your life and one of the best places to see in Puglia.
 The road from Ostuni to Alberobello is full of olive trees.
-Here you can see the real old trulli – white small house with conical roofs made of grey limestones.
+Here you can see the real old trulli.
+A trullo is a traditional Apulian dry stone hut with a conical roof.
+These white small house are made of grey limestones.
 What’s more interesting there is no linking between the limestones.
 Initially constructed as temporary shelters in the period when the construction of stable dwellings was highly-taxed.
 Their specific design was to create a shelter easy to dismantle in case of any tax control.
 The Trullo construction made them very dark inside and difficult to heat over the winter.

-MATERA – one of the most moving places in Puglia with it’s ancient cave city called Sassi.
+Matera – one of the most moving places in Puglia with its ancient cave city called Sassi.
 Sassi di Matera is one of the oldest place of human settlement in Italy.
 First inhabitants came here 9000 years ago.
 Until 20th century people have been living in the caves with just small windows, no electricity and no access to running water.
 The place remains UNESCO heritage since 1993 and is one of the main tourist attraction in Italy.
 Most of the Sassi is owned by the government.
 In 1950’s the Italian government had to relocate a majority living in ancient caves regarding very poor conditions and spreading diseases (mostly malaria).